 5. Westerton Farmers Spud Hut, Laurencekirk, Aberdeenshire

 Welcome to The Spud Hut!
 Selling locally grown carrots, swede and eggs, as well as their own tatties.
-The Spud Hut is a passionate part of Scotland’s Go Rural agritourism farmers who are always happy to tell you all about the farm and how their pick your own potatoes and vegetables are grown.
-Cairnton Farm is located on the B966 just outside Auchenblae and is open from 9am -8pm.
-Come along and support your local growers whilst getting to taste some delicious home-grown Scottish produce.
+The Spud Hut is a passionate part of Scotland’s Go Rural farmers who are always happy to tell you about the farm and how the pick your own potatoes and vegetables are grown.
+Cairnton Farm is located on the B966 just outside Auchenblae.

 6. Broadslap Fruit Farm, Dunning, Perthshire